aziis98/website-2023/src/pages/articles/kauffman-polynomial-project.md

 # Implementation of the Kauffman Polynomial in Python

-This blog article was converted from the following Typst report and the code is stored at the following location
+This blog article was converted from the following Typst report and the source code of the project is on my GitHub

 > Report:
 > [Latest version of the PDF report](https://raw.githubusercontent.com/aziis98/kauffman-polynomial/refs/heads/main/report/kauffman-polynomial-report.pdf)